Welcome to Siena

 Keeping Fit in Siena

 Siena offers many opportunities to stay fit while abroad, including beautiful countryside runs outside the city walls, or on the path atop Medici Fortress, not far from the CET Center.
-Students can also join a gym for a monthly fee, typically around 55 EUR/month or 150/3 months.
+Students must obtain a medical certificate to sign up for the gym, with membership typically for 55 EUR/month or 150 EUR/3 months.
 It should be noted that these gyms also usually have a one-time membership fee and are much smaller than those in the US.
+We also have a list of gyms in the virtual CET Center in Canvas.

 Managing Mental Health